sohnya/cloud-project/README.md

 ![CT](images/ct-2.png?raw=true "CT")

 **Notes**
-- The firewall rules and connectivity tests are hard coded as modules `firewall-rules-a` and `firewall-rules-b`, respectively.
+- The firewall rules and connectivity tests are hard coded in the modules `firewall-rules-a` and `firewall-rules-b`, respectively.
+I couldn't figure out a nicer way to setup the firewall rules in Terraform, since they are very specific to the project configuration for each side.

+---
 ## Web Server
-In order to further test the firewall rules 4.4 and 4.5, I set up a dummy web server.
-To start a webserver at the startup of `vm-ab1` and `vm-bb1`, the project contains `startups.sh` with the following content:
 ```
 apt update
 apt install -y apache2